 Schuyler grew up in Northfield, Minnesota, where she attended a Spanish-immersion school.
-Schuyler received her undergraduate degree from Augsburg College with a focus in History, American Indian Studies, and Spanish.
+Schuyler received her undergraduate degree from Augsburg University with a focus in History, American Indian Studies, and Spanish.
 She earned her law degree from William Mitchell College of Law in St. Paul (now Mitchell-Hamline).
 Skye, as her family calls her, lives with her husband (Jesse) and two cats (Creedence and Nino) in St. Louis Park.

 Admitted to the Minnesota Bar

 Admitted to the Ho-Chunk Nation Bar

 Ho-Chunk Nation Bar Association, Member